natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **No Guns**: If you do not want guns in your campaign, simply don't allow the rules that follow.
 The Pathfinder Roleplaying Game plays perfectly well without them.

 **Very Rare Guns**: Early firearms are rare; advanced firearms, the gunslinger class, the [Amateur Gunslinger]) feat, and archetypes that use the firearm rules do not exist in this type of campaign.
-Firearms are treated more like magic items—things of wonder and mystery—rather than like things that are mass-produced.
+Firearms are treated more like magic items-things of wonder and mystery-rather than like things that are mass-produced.
 Few know the strange secrets of firearm creation.
 Only NPCs can take the [Gunsmithing] feat.

 **Emerging Guns**: Firearms become more common.
-They are mass-produced by small guilds, lone gunsmiths, dwarven clans, or maybe even a nation or two—the secret is slipping out, and the occasional rare adventurer uses guns.
+They are mass-produced by small guilds, lone gunsmiths, dwarven clans, or maybe even a nation or two-the secret is slipping out, and the occasional rare adventurer uses guns.
 The baseline gunslinger rules and the prices for ammunition given in this chapter are for this type of campaign.
 Early firearms are available, but are relatively rare.
 Adventurers who want to use guns must take the [Craft] Firearms feat just to make them feasible weapons.
-Advanced firearms may exist, but only as rare and wondrous items—the stuff of high-level treasure troves.
+Advanced firearms may exist, but only as rare and wondrous items-the stuff of high-level treasure troves.

 **Commonplace Guns**: While still expensive and tricky to wield, early firearms are readily available.
 Instead of requiring the [Exotic Weapon Proficiency] feat, all firearms are martial weapons.
 Early firearms and their ammunition cost 25% of the amounts listed in this book, but advanced firearms and their ammunition are still rare and cost the full price to purchase or craft.